 Tart apples (Granny Smith, Braeburn, or Jonathan) are your best choice for this apple cookie recipe; the small pieces are slightly firm and deliver delightful bursts of flavor that complement the sweet vanilla glaze.

 Oh no!
-I don’t have any pumpkin spice!
+I don’t have any apple pie spice!

-If you don’t have any pumpkin pie spice on hand, no worries.
-You can substitute with apple pie spice or make your own pumpkin pie spice by combining 1 1/4 tsp cinnamon, 1/2 tsp nutmeg, and 1/4 tsp ground cloves.
+If you don’t have any apple pie spice on hand, no worries.
+You can substitute with pumpkin pie spice or make your own with this easy recipe.

 Vanilla Glaze Ingredients